-NO-LIMIT: A betting structure where players are allowed to wager any or all of their chips in one bet.
+NO-LIMIT: A betting structure allowing players to wager any or all of their chips in one bet.

 OPENER: The player who made the first voluntary bet.

 OPENER BUTTON: A button used to indicate who opened a particular pot in a draw game.